Joyabrata001/CyberSecurity-Works/README.md

 # CyberSecurity-Works
-Implementing Honeypot, Honeynets, Simple Malware Classifier, RSA algorithm.
+1. Implementing Honeypot, Honeynets, Simple Malware Classifier, RSA algorithm and Learning Python's Socket library
-Learning Python's Socket library
+2. Malware Classification using ML

-#Malware Classification using Machine Learning
+# Malware Classification using Machine Learning

 The project focuses on the classification of malware and legitimate software using machine learning techniques.
 The dataset used for this project is the "MalwareData.csv" file.
 The project follows the following key steps: